Nilanjan-Mondal/Nilanjan-Mondal/README.md

 - 👋 Hi, I’m @Nilanjan-Mondal
-- 👀 I’m interested in Gaming and Frontend Dev
+- 👀 I’m interested in Gaming and Software Dev
-- 🌱 I’m currently learning C and Tailwind CSS
+- 🌱 I’m currently learning C and C++
 - 📫 How to reach me?
 Ping me on discord @haggucheemdu

 <!---